 Plus, there are several other great benefits including a $200 airline credit, $200 Uber credit, $100 Saks credit, Global Entry credit, and much more.

 Application Link: American Express Platinum Card.

-Current Sign Up Bonus: 125,000 Membership Rewards points + 10x points restaurants worldwide and when you Shop Small in the U.S. during the first six months.
+Current Sign Up Bonus: 150,000 Membership Rewards points + 10x points restaurants worldwide.

 Annual Fee: $695 per year.

 Earning Membership Rewards Points:

 - 5x points on flights booked directly with airlines or with American Express Travel.